ieeeWang/mnist-digits-pytorch-CPU-or-GPU/README.md

-# demostrate using pytorch with mnist dataset on CPU and GPU
+# demostrate PyTorch with mnist dataset on CPU and GPU
 using both high-level (i.e., sequential model) and medium-level APIs (i.e, subclassing model).

 Using tensorflow 2.2 (see the project mnist_digits_CNN_demo):